 PJM will post the black start RFP on the PJM website with notifications to the appropriate stakeholder groups.
-Interested and required bidders should review the guidelines posted on the PJM Black Start Services RFP page titled "General Guidance: Black Start RFP Response Content" for guidelines on content of proposals.
+Interested and required bidders should review the guidelines posted on

 The RFP notification will also advise that all bids submitted for black start resources must be cost-based bids consistent with Schedule 6A of the PJM OATT.
 Details of the required cost components for each prospective black start replacement bid are provided in PJM Manual M27.